aukustomx/aukustomx.github.io/_posts/2022-06-23-anemic-domain-models-and-the-solution.md

 implementation details from the clients of our classes, reduces duplicated code, protects the invariants of our objects and gives us many other advantages.

-Whth rich domain models our models go from being just data structures to being a true representation of the real world object, an object with state and behavior.
+With rich domain models our models go from being just data structures to being a true representation of the real world object, an object with state and behavior.

 So, let's stop creating poor, anemic models and start choosing rich models.